How to Sleep on Your Side the Right Way

 Side sleeping also reduces your sympathetic nervous system activity.
 The sympathetic nervous system controls your “flight or fight” response, preparing your body for physical activity—which includes your heart because it’s the organ that’s pumping blood throughout the body to meet physical demands.
 Right side sleeping lowers your heart rate and blood pressure, calming you.

+b.
 Cleans Out Brain Waste

 Scientists just recently discovered the glymphatic system, so there’s still much to learn about it.
 The glymphatic system eliminates waste compounds from your nervous system and may assist in distributing other compounds such as glucose, amino acids, and neurotransmitters in the brain.
-Researchers theorize that the glymphatic system works to prevent neurodegenerative diseases, as diseases such as Alzheimer’s are characterized by waste protein build-up.

 Your glymphatic system operates mostly while you’re asleep, so a 2015 study sought to determine if sleeping positions had any effect on how well it worked.
 Researchers examined MRI images of side, back, and stomach sleepers, and discovered side sleeping had “a clear advantage” when it came to how well the glymphatic system removes waste products.